-- 1. The total on-balance sheet amount reflects \$10,319 million and \$3,553 million of non-publicly traded and publicly traded investments, respectively, at September 30, 2020.
+1. The total on-balance sheet amount reflects \$12,975 million and \$3,849 million of non-publicly traded and publicly traded investments, respectively, at March 31, 2022.
 The on-balance sheet amounts are presented on a U.S. GAAP basis, which include investments in the Firm's own capital instruments and investments in the capital instruments of unconsolidated financial institutions that are subject to capital deductions under U.S. Basel III.
-At September 30, 2020, the amount of Equities Not Subject to Market Risk Capital Rule that was deducted from Total capital was \$399 million, which also includes certain deductions applicable under the Volcker Rule.
-For a discussion of the Firm's deductions under the Volcker Rule, see "Business-Supervision and Regulation-Financial Holding Company-Activities Restrictions under the Volcker Rule" in Part I, Item 1 of the 2019 Form 10-K. For further information on the Firm's valuation techniques related to investments, see Note 2 (Significant Accounting Policies) to the consolidated financial statements in Part II, Item 8 of the 2019 Form 10-K. - In accordance with U.S. Basel III, RWA reflect a 1.06 multiplier and include both on- and off-balance sheet equity exposures. - Under the Advanced Approach, significant investments in unconsolidated financial institutions in the form of common stock, which are not deducted from Common Equity Tier 1, are assigned a 250% risk weight. - 4.
-For the quarter ended September 30, 2020.
+At March 31, 2022, the amount of Equities Not Subject to Market Risk Capital Rule that was deducted from Total capital was \$682 million, which also includes certain deductions applicable under the Volcker Rule.
+For a discussion of the Firm's deduction under the Volcker Rule, see "Business-Supervision and Regulation-Financial Holding Company-Activities Restrictions under the Volcker Rule in Part I, Item 1 of the 2021 Form 10-K. For further information on the Firm's valuation techniques related to investments, see Note 2 (Significant Accounting Policies) to the consolidated financial statements in Part II, Item 8 of the 2021 Form 10-K.